Bookmarking Enhances Personal Productivity

-Here are a couple of tricks I use to shave hours each month off the process of organizing information and publishing it on blogs and websites.
-Publishing features are some of the least understood and most useful services that bookmarking sites offer.
+I wrote last week about the power of social bookmarking sites to promote interesting Web content and to potentially drive a lot of traffic.
+But they’re also anexcellent personal productivity tool.
+This week I’ll describe a couple of tricks that I use to shave hours each month off the process of organizing information and publishing it on blogs and websites.
+The publishing features are some of the least understood and most useful services that bookmarking sites offer.

 There are more than 50 social bookmarking sites on the Internet, including such popular brands as Feed Me Links, Linkroll, Ma.gnolia and Clipmarks.
 A good list is here.
 Most share a common set of features: You can quickly save and annotate Web pages, share them with others and subscribe to new entries.
 Most offer some added value on top of those basic functions, such as page previews, e-mail and ratings.
 All the services that I’ve found are free.